Babies use their hands to explore, learn about and interact with the social and physical world they live in.

 Place a two or three toys that need to be picked up with two hands within easy reaching distance and in front of your baby.
 Remember to give your baby time to look at the toys.
 This looking time allows the perceptual-motor brain to figure out what is the best option for this particular task.

-- Does she reach for the toy with both hands?
-Can she hold the toy with both hands?
+- Do they reach for the toy with both hands?
+Can they hold the toy with both hands?

 - Can your baby pick up a biggish ball with two hands?